 In October 2003, the Liechtenstein Parliament adopted an Anti-Terrorism Package amending the Criminal Code (CC), the Code of Criminal Procedure (CCP) and the Due Diligence Act (DDA).
 In December 2008, the Liechtenstein Parliament passed legislation aimed at substantively implementing international standards in the fight against money laundering and combating the financing of terrorism.
 The legislative package included in particular a comprehensive revision of the DDA, selected amendments to the CC and a new International Sanctions Act (ISA).
 The legislation entered into force in March 2009.
-Liechtenstein's legal texts are available on-line3.
+Liechtenstein's legal texts are available online.

 In April 2016, a further strengthening of the Criminal Code (CC) entered into force in relation to the fight against terrorism.
 New criminal offences were established including offences of certain acts that may lead to the commission of terrorist offences, namely public provocation, recruitment and training for terrorist purposes and incitement to terrorism.
+The maximum sanction for TF has been increased to 10 years imprisonment.